SCU-CSEN346/Chain-of-Exemplar/README.md

 ```bash
 python retrieve.py
 ```

+Note:
-Note: This uses a modified `retrieve.py` that replaces the original AnglE embedding with sentence-transformers for compatibility on HPC.
+- This uses a modified `retrieve.py` that replaces the original AnglE embedding with sentence-transformers for compatibility on HPC.
+- CER may take 10–30 minutes depending on compute.

 Adds: